SimulPiscator/vpcm/README.md

 * `--[no-]eof-on-idle` determines whether a pipe or output file is closed as soon as the audio engine side of the device is idle.
 * `--raw` to omit volume scaling and clipping operations on sample data.
 * `--posix_pipe` will report EPIPE (broken pipe) to I/O requests if there is no active client on the GUI side.
 Some command line tools require this to work if data is piped to or from a vpcm device.

+Besides the `create` command, a few other commands are available:
+* `delete <GUI name>` deletes a device with given GUI name.
+* `name <GUI name>` provides the device path of the device with the given GUI name on the next read from the vpcmctl device.
+* `describe <GUI name>` provides the GUI device name, with all options, of the named device.
+Output will be available on the next read from the vpcmctl device.